chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 .. note:: Your Chef Automate server will not be available for use until you either agree to apply the configuration, or manually run ``sudo automate-ctl reconfigure``.

 If you've applied the configuration, you will also be prompted to set up a Chef Automate runner and submit additional information.
-In addition to installing runners during setup, you can also install push jobs-based build nodes after your Chef Automate setup completes using the command ``sudo automate-ctl install-build-node``.
+In addition to installing runners during setup, you can also install Push Jobs-based build nodes after your Chef Automate setup completes using the command ``sudo automate-ctl install-build-node``.
 If you need to install additional runners, run ``sudo automate-ctl install-runner``.
 These commands can be run each time you want to install a new build node or runner.
 See the next section for installation instructions.

 After setup successfully completes and a configuration has been applied, login credentials are reported in the completion output; however, they are also saved to ``/etc/delivery/ENTERPRISE_NAME-admin-credentials``.